Breonna Taylor Case Grand Jurors Break Silence, Say Daniel Cameron Never Presented Murder Charges

 Daniel Cameron should be embarrassed but he’s not and that’s the problem.

 Also, use this as motivation to vote in every single election that takes place.
 Daniel Cameron was not appointed, people VOTED for him.
-Now look he’s done.
+Now, look at what he’s done.
 Don’t ever allow another Daniel Cameron to take power and decide whether or not unjustly killed people deserve justice.

 Comments